 No matter how creative or spontaneous or inventive I aim to be with my weekday lunches, at some point I always end up craving just simple a tuna salad sandwich.
 It's lunchtime comfort food.
 Has it been a while since you last had tuna salad?
 Here's my favorite, most basic recipe.
 I think it's just about perfect.

 There's not much to making tuna salad, really.
 My husband often just mixes the tuna with mayo and a few cracks of black pepper and calls it good!
 I like to add some crunch to balance out the cream, and so I mix in some chopped celery and shallots when I make it.
-A spoonful of pickle relish may not be the way you grew up with it, but try it — the sweet and sour pickles add just a little something extra to each bite.
+A spoonful of pickle relish might not be the way you grew up with it, but try it — the sweet-and-sour pickles add just a little something extra to each bite.

 Makes about 2 cups of salad

 1 small shallot or 1/4 red onion, diced small

 1 tablespoon pickle relish, optional

 Salt and pepper

 Use a can opener to cut open the cans of tuna fish, but leave the lid in place.
 Holding the cans over the sink or a bowl, press the lid into the tuna fish and tilt the can to drain all the liquid.
 Remove the lids and transfer the tuna fish to a mixing bowl.

 Add 2 tablespoons of mayonnaise, celery, shallot, lemon juice, pickle relish (if using), a sprinkle of salt, and a few cracks of fresh black pepper to the tuna fish.
 Stir with a fork to combine, breaking up any large chunks of tuna fish as you go.
 Add more mayo if you'd like smoother, creamier tuna salad.
 Taste and add more of any of the ingredients to taste.